What’s Stressing Your Horse?

 How you supply these nutrients depends on what else your horse is eating:

-• Hay only— While your horse’s forage supplies some protein, vitamins, and minerals, it may not be enough to fulfill his daily requirements.
-You can do a hay analysis or forage testing to find out this information.
-In many cases, you’ll want to provide a ration balancer to complement your horse’s forage and ensure he has the nutrients he needs.
+- Hay only— While your horse’s forage supplies some protein, vitamins, and minerals, it may not be enough to fulfill his daily requirements.
+You can do a hay analysis or forage testing to find this information.
+You’ll often want to provide a ration balancer to complement your horse’s forage and ensure he has the nutrients he needs.

-• Hay and grain—If your horse is getting a full, recommended serving of fortified grain, his protein, vitamin, and mineral needs should be met.
-However, as discussed above, most horses simply don’t need that much grain.
-If your horse isn’t getting a full serving of grain, he also isn’t getting a full serving of vitamins or minerals, and a multi-vitamin/mineral supplement can help bridge those gaps.
-(Not sure if your horse is getting a full serving?
-Visit SmartPak.com/ReadingFeedLabels to learn how to check.)
+- Hay and grain—If your horse gets a full, recommended serving of fortified grain, the protein, vitamin, and mineral needs should be met.
+However, as discussed above, most horses don’t need much grain.
+If your horse isn’t getting a full serving of grain, he also isn’t getting a full serving of vitamins or minerals.
+A multivitamin and mineral supplement can help bridge those gaps.

-Salt (sodium chloride) is an essential part of your horse’s diet.
+Salt (sodium chloride) is essential to your horse’s diet.
 It supports healthy nerve and muscle function and encourages your horse to drink, helping to avoid dehydration.
-Even a horse in no work needs at least one ounce of salt per day, and that need increases with exercise and hot weather.
-Hay, pasture, and commercial feeds provide very little salt, so top-dressing meals with salt or an electrolyte supplement can help your horse get what he needs.
+Even a horse in no work needs at least one ounce of salt daily, which increases with exercise and hot weather.
+Hay, pasture, and commercial feeds provide minimal salt, so top-dressing meals with salt or an electrolyte supplement can help your horse get what he needs.

-Omega 3 and omega 6 fatty acids are both important to your horse’s well-being, but maintaining the correct balance between the two is critical.
-Omega 6 fatty acids support pro-inflammatory reactions and omega 3 fatty acids support anti-inflammatory reactions; so your horse should have two to four times more omega 3s than 6s.
-High grain diets and lack of fresh pasture and are two reasons that the modern horse’s diet often has too many omega 6s and too few omega 3s, setting the horse up for a chronic state of inflammation.
-That’s why many horse owners look to supplement their horse’s diet with additional omega 3s.
+High grain diets and lack of fresh pasture are two reasons the modern horse’s diet often has too many omega-6s and too few omega-3s, setting the horse up for a chronic state of inflammation.
+That’s why many equestrians look to supplement their horse’s diet with additional omega-3s.

 As you now know, grain and hay changes can increase your horse’s colic risk 5-10 times, but it’s impossible to avoid dietary changes altogether.
-When you do have to make changes, in type or amount, make them as gradually as possible, ideally over the course of about 10 to 14 days.
+When you have to make changes in type or amount, make them as gradually as possible, ideally over 10 to 14 days.

 We all have to work within the limitations of our geography and the property on which our horses live, but looking for opportunities to maximize turnout time and limit hours spent in a stall can help mirror your horse’s natural activity and environment, supporting physical and mental health and wellbeing.

-Not every area of stress can be minimized or avoided — jumping puts stress on your horse’s joints, there’s no way around it.
+All stress cannot be avoided.
 However, there are ways you can make sure your horse has the support he needs to stay at the top of his game.
 In addition to working closely with your veterinarian, supplements are a smart way to provide daily, ongoing support.

 Think about the areas in which your horse is experiencing the most stress.
 If he’s like many competitive eventers, his joints and digestive tract are under significant strain from exercise, training, travel, and competition.
 So it’s no surprise that these are among the most popular areas for many eventers to provide daily supplements for support.

-If you want to build the perfect supplement plan for your horse, visit SmartPak.com/Wizard today to get a custom recommendation to review with your veterinarian and the rest of your horse’s care team.
+To build the perfect supplement plan for your horse, visit the Supplement Wizard today for a custom recommendation to review with your veterinarian and the rest of your horse’s care team.

 We Can’t Stress this Enough

-If you have one takeaway from this entire article, it should be this: your horse is under stress and helping him cope with that stress is part of good horsemanship.
-Be mindful of the areas in which his life differs from his natural state, do your best to make changes when you can, and be sure to provide support when you can’t.
+If you have one takeaway from this entire article, it should be this: your horse is under chronic stress, and helping him cope with that stress is part of good horsemanship.
+Be mindful of the areas where his life differs from his natural state, do your best to make changes when you can, and provide support when you can’t.
 Your horse says thanks!